-Transferring any one stitch to the adjacent needle will create a loop in that empty needle on the next pass of the knit carriage, and form that loop into a completed stitch on the second KH pass as it travels back to its original position.
+Transferring any single stitch to the adjacent needle will create a loop in that empty needle on the next pass of the knit carriage, and form that loop into a completed stitch on the second KH pass as it travels back to its original position.
 There are some constants in knit fabrics.
 For example, in lace, if all transfers are made in one direction, particularly in meshes, the fabric biases.
 Great if you want a bias fabric, not so if the original plan was to produce a balanced one.
 The cure: to alternate the direction of transfers sequentially, or in series.
-If done in series the result is a vertical zigzag with movement in edges of the fabric to echo the bias direction in the knit.
+If done in series the result is a vertical zigzag with movement in the edges of the fabric to echo the bias direction in the knit.

 If two adjacent needles (or more) are left empty, the first KH pass will create loops on those same needles.
 Without the knitter’s intervention and manipulation of at least some of those loops the space rather than creating holes, will be producing “ladders”.
 Ladder fabrics whether in combination with lace holes or not can be interesting, often involve hand techniques to make them more so, but the topic of the moment is transferred lace.

 For knit stitches to form in/with the single second pass of the knit carriage, at least every other needle must have a loop or stitch on it.
-If two adjacent needles are empty one of several ways to achieve a larger round hole is to knit the first row, drop off one of the 2 “loops” created, continue knitting; this technique will create a secondary smaller hole in fabric, it is a matter of preference as to whether this effect is acceptable.
+If two adjacent needles are empty one of several ways to achieve a larger round hole is to knit the first row, drop off one of the 2 “loops” created, continue knitting; this technique will create a secondary smaller hole in the fabric, it is a matter of preference as to whether this effect is acceptable.